-Cherries rank as the favor fruit for many people - but did you know that there are many differences between sweet and tart cherries?
-Learn more…
+Cherries rank among the most popular fruits for many people? - But did you know that there are many differences between sweet and tart cherries?

 Montmorency tart cherries and sweet cherries are both grown in Northern Michigan.
-Each are great tasting and delicious fruits, but did you know there is a difference between tart and sweet cherries?
+Each are great tasting and delicious fruits, but there is a difference between tart and sweet cherries?

-A lot of published research is available about the natural health benefits of each type of cherries.
+A lot of published research is available about the natural health benefits of each type of cherry.
 Even the research shows the difference between tart and sweet cherries.

 No matter, if they are tart or sweet, many want to know which cherry is the best choice for: